pauldelucia/exploring-smas/README.md

 # exploring_smas
-An exploration of simple moving averages as trading signals using Binance API
+An exploration of simple moving averages as trading signals using historical data from Binance.